18 Fun Games for Halloween for Preschoolers

 12. Halloween Pinata

-While you’ll find some scary Halloween pinata options, when it comes to preschoolers something cute like this bat or this green monster will be your best bet.
+Sure, there are plenty of scary Halloween pinata options.
+But when it comes to preschoolers, something cute like this bat or this green monster will be your best bet.

 Fill ‘er up with treats then let the kiddos loose!